Utility services enable specific functionality in an organization, such as printing maps, locating addresses, and finding directions.

 As with utility services, you can view additional details for geoprocessing tasks by clicking their item cards.
 When you remove a geoprocessing service from the Utility service panel, you also remove all of its tasks.
 To hide an unused task so it doesn't appear in the select utility list when you configure a widget, click the visibility icon on the task's card.

 You can use geoprocessing services and tasks with the Analysis widget.

 Any utility service you add to an app, regardless of how you add it, is available to all supported widgets in the app.
 A utility service used by one widget can be reused by others.

 The configuration panel for widgets that consume a utility service includes the following settings:

 - Select utility—Shows the locators specified in your organization settings or added by you in the Utility service panel.
 Only the utility service types supported by the widget are listed.

 - Search—Filter the list of utility services.

-When you publish a web experience or template that you own, if you added subscriber content as a utility service, you'll be prompted to authorize public access via your account.
+When you publish a web experience or template that you own, if you added subscriber content as a utility service, you are prompted to authorize public access through your account.